 City Parks

-The City of Parksville takes great pride in offering a variety of parks and facilities for the enjoyment of residents and visitors.
-We strive to make sure our parks are welcoming public spaces which encourage activities and community events.
-The City maintains four major parks and 28 smaller neighbourhood parks for the public’s enjoyment.
+City parks and trails are important elements in Parksville’s quality of life, providing green spaces, playgrounds, outdoor recreation facilities, natural spaces, and trees.
+We offer a variety of parks and facilities for the enjoyment of residents and visitors and strive to make sure our parks are welcoming spaces which encourage activities and community events.
+The City maintains four major parks and 28 smaller neighbourhood parks.

 Principal Parks

-Principal parks are the largest and most developed parks, typically serving the greatest number of people.
-They provide a variety of amenities for both active and passive recreation that draw people from inside and outside the community.
-These destination parks are opportunities for all ages to enjoy and visit the parks for daily activities, sporting events and special events.
+Principal parks, the largest and most developed, provide a variety of amenities for active and passive recreation.
+These destination parks are opportunities for all ages to enjoy the parks for daily activities, sporting events and special events.

-There are four principal parks – the Parksville Community Park, Springwood Park, Parksville Wetlands, and Top Bridge Park.
+The four principal parks are Parksville Community Park, Springwood Park, Parksville Wetlands, and Top Bridge Park.

 Neighbourhood Parks

-Neighbourhood parks which are medium-sized parks centrally located within a neighbourhood are intended to be within walking distance for residents.
-They provide a combination of features and facilities to foster active and passive recreation opportunities and are highly used by residents in the area, typically within 400 to 800 metres walking and biking distance.
-Neighbourhood parks add character and can be the social and recreational focus for neighbourhoods.
-Examples of are Foster, Nicolls, Shelly Creek, Renz, Eagle, and Marks Nature Park.
+Neighbourhood parks are medium-sized parks centrally located in a neighbourhood within walking distance for residents, typically 400 to 800 metres walking and biking distance.
+These parks provide a combination of features and facilities to foster active and passive recreation and can be the social and recreational focus for neighbourhoods.
+Examples are Foster, Nicolls, Shelly Creek, Renz, Eagle, and Marks Nature Park.

 Pocket Parks

-Pocket parks are easily reachable small green spaces usually found within high density or single unit residential areas.
-They provide park access and green space to nearby residents and generally serve a limited population as an inviting environment for surrounding community members.
-These parks typically serve residents living within 400 metres and are commonly referred to as mini parks, tot-lots, or vest-pocket parks.
+Pocket parks are easily reachable small green spaces usually found within higher density or single unit residential areas with green space for nearby residents typically living within 400 metres and commonly referred to as mini parks, tot-lots, or vest-pocket parks.
 Some examples are Woodland Drive Park, Brice Park, Allwood-Young Park, and Ermineskin Square.

 Linear Parks

-Linear parks serve the primary function of providing non-vehicle access between two locations.
-They can include wildlife corridors, pathways and trails and can serve various forms of transportation, excluding motorized vehicles.
-Linear parks create recreational and practical links through neighbourhoods allowing users to access commercial, residential and natural areas by travelling through green space.
-Typically, linear parks serve residents with a 400 to 800 metre walking and biking distance.
-Some examples are Maple Glen and Rushton walkways.
+Linear parks serve the primary function of providing non-vehicle access between two locations and can include wildlife corridors, pathways and trails and can accommodate various forms of transportation, excluding motorized vehicles.
+Linear parks create recreational and practical links through neighbourhoods, allowing users to access commercial, residential and natural areas by travelling through green space.
+Typically, linear parks serve residents with 400 to 800 metre walking and biking distance.
+Examples are Maple Glen and Rushton walkways.

 City trails

-Generally unpaved trails focus on recreation value and are built for walking, hiking, cycling, nature study, or exercise.
+Generally unpaved trails focus on recreation built for walking, hiking, cycling, nature study, or exercise.
 Trails are usually short and help people travel from one location in the City to another.
-Examples of trails are Humphrey Park trail, Church Renz Walkway and Renz Park Trail.
-Neighbourhood Parks
+Examples are Humphrey Park Trail, Church Renz Walkway and Renz Park Trail.

 All Rights Reserved | Site by Bravenet Marketing Inc.